ljrk0/fukyorbrane/README.md

 That is, if one program did this: `:A;B`, and later, the second program turned that into `%A;B`, then yet later, the second program turned it back into `:A;B`.
 The `:` before the `A` would still be spent, and would not fork again.
 If a `:` is produced somewhere where there was not one before, it defaults to unspent.

+### Licensing and original authorship
+The original code for FukYorBrane was retrieved from [Voxelperfect](http://esoteric.voxelperfect.net/files/fyb/), it is licensed under the [MIT License](https://opensource.org/licenses/MIT).